 However, not all the time it will make scratchy sounds.
 Sometimes it will not produce any sound because of the blown speaker.
 I know it is quite an unusual thing you could ever face before a party.

 Before repairing anything you must have clear knowledge about why this problem is occurring.
-How depth you have reached of your problem.
+How much depth you have reached in your problem?
 The solution will become too easier for you.

 To eliminate half of the problem regarding blown speakers.
 I am going to discuss some indications that will help you to know if you have a broken speaker.